WenqinSHAO/pvd-dev/README.md

 Following steps will create an ubuntu VM with pvd kernel patch.
 Instructions are as well given on how to install on that VM other pvd related tools, especially pvdd, radvd, iproute2 and wireshark.
-Inter-operation with NEAT will be as well briefly explained.
+Inter-operation with NEAT and capport will be as well briefly explained.

 Table of Contents
 =================